Making payments from the SRA Compensation Fund

 - The term "businesses" includes companies, sole traders, partnerships, unincorporated associations and mutual associations.
 It also includes individuals not dealing with the law firm on a personal matter, for instance, if they are buying an investment property.

-|Claimant Type||Loss due to the dishonesty of a regulated person||Failure to account for money causing hardship||Loss which should have been insured|
+|Applicant Type||Loss due to the dishonesty of a regulated person||Failure to account for money causing hardship||Loss where regulated person should have had insurance|

-|Business with turnover LESS than £2m a year||Eligible||Eligible if able to show hardship||Eligible|
+|Business with a turnover of less than £2m a year||Eligible||Eligible if able to show hardship||Eligible|

-|Charity with an annual income or Trust with an asset value of less than £2m a year||Eligible if able to show hardship to its beneficiaries||Eligible if able to show hardship to its beneficiaries||Eligible|
+|Charity with an annual income or Trust with an asset value of less than £2m a year||Eligible||Eligible if able to show hardship to its beneficiaries||Eligible|

-|Charity with an annual income or Trust with an asset value of more than £2m a year||Eligible||Eligible if able to show hardship to its beneficiaries||Eligible|
+|Charity with an annual income or Trust with an asset value of more than £2m a year||Eligible if able to show hardship to its beneficiaries||Eligible if able to show hardship to its beneficiaries||Eligible|

 1. Loss as a result of dishonesty (rule 3.1(a) of the Rules)

 For an application to fall within this category, we need to be satisfied on three elements: